 From man-eating beds to killer clocks, cinema’s full of evil in unexpected places.
-Here are ten of our favourites…
+Here are a few of our favourites…

 Given that entire lists could be generated from those menaces outlined above, we’ll be dealing with more obscure manifestations of evil here.
 The sort of demonic objects you might win on The Generation Game if it were presented by the Devil, or the kind of unlikely scenarios you'd encounter if you were the star of a horror film directed by Benny Hill.